adamfaulkner/adamfaulkner.github.io/serialization_from_nodejs.md

 ## Why is this interesting?

-Naively, one would assume that binary formats are always better than JSON, since they produce a smaller output, and "less bytes = faster".
-However, JSON is pretty tightly integrated with v8 and can make use of optimizations that are not available to other formats.
+Naively, one would assume that binary formats are always better than JSON, since they produce a smaller output, and fewer bytes ought to be faster.
+However, JSON serialization is implemented in C++ as part of v8, and can make use of optimizations that are not available to other libraries.
+A library like [avsc](https://github.com/mtth/avsc) is implemented in pure JavaScript, and so has fewer optimization opportunities.

 In a past job, I wrote a doc about how avro didn't perform as well as JSON for serialization, so we shouldn't use it.
-This seems to no longer be the case, so I figured I'd write this follow up.
+This seems to no longer be the case, so I wanted to write this follow up.

 I also found that it was important to optimize a couple of things in the serialization benchmark to get a good result.
 Without optimization, some of